 There are times where bringing out a large upright would be overkill.
 And you’d wish you have something lightweight that can tackle lighter messes without to straining your back.

-While it isn’t a cordless it is light and nimble enough to move around and has enough power to clean messes on bare floor and low pile carpet.
+Even if this isn’t a cordless, it’s still light and nimble to move around.
+And it has enough power to clean at least surface dirt on carpet.